145 Beacon

 On April 15, 1878, the Matthews sold their home in Newport at public auction.
 Later that month, he declared bankruptcy.
 The Boston Evening Transcript reported on April 27, 1878, that “Mr. Matthews’s property has gradually shrunk in value since 1873, and for many months his insolvency has been generally known.”

 In the early 1880s, Sarah Matthews joined the Episcopal Sisterhood of St. Margaret in Louisburg Square, taking the name Sister Paula Margaret.
-She lived there for the rest of her life, dying in September of 1950.
+She lived there until her death in September of 1950.

 In 1882-1883, Nathan Matthews built a new home at 25 Exeter.
 He and his wife continued to live at 145 Beacon, however, and sold the house in May of 1884.